Dallas Personal Injury Attorney

 Simply put, joint and several liability is complex.
 Read more about it here:

 Lastly, the law requires every victim to take what are known as remedial measures.
 This common-sense doctrine simply means you must try to make the best of a bad situation.
-For example, if an injury victim spends a month in a hospital and loses her job as a result, she cannot then sit around for a year without trying to find a job and expect to be awarded lost wages for the whole year.
+For example, if a personal injury victim spends a month in a hospital and loses her job as a result, she cannot then sit around for a year without trying to find a job and expect to be awarded lost wages for the whole year.

 INSURANCE—Not What You Think It Is

-No discussion of injury law is complete without touching on insurance.
-Most driver’s, homeowners, and businesses have insurance to cover potential payouts to injury victims.
+No discussion of personal injury law is complete without touching on insurance.
+Most driver’s, homeowners, and businesses have insurance to cover potential payouts to personal injury victims.
 In a perfect world, all that victims would need to do is file a claim with the insurance company and be made whole.
 But insurance companies routinely refuse to pay even the simplest claims.
 Why?

 Because they don’t have to.
 Simple as that.
 Insurance companies are experts at denying coverage or claiming your injuries are really only a small fraction of what they are.
 And the only way they’ll pay out is if they think a jury will make them do it.